-Cxffeeblack is primarily an entrepreneurial venture with specific social implications, started by Bartholomew Jones and Renata Henderson to reclaim the black history of coffee and remain its black future.
+Cxffeeblack is primarily an entrepreneurial venture with specific social implications, started by Bartholomew Jones and Renata Henderson to reclaim the black history of coffee and reimagine its black future.
 Bartholomew says the goal is to generate a profit from apparel and events and consultations and then use those funds to provide opportunities for people of origin to create and generate inspiring work.
-His wife, Renata, does a lot of the graphic design through her company, @browngirllettering.
+His wife, Renata Henderson, is the Head Roaster, COO and Graphic Designer for the company.
+Much of which she does through her company, Browngirllettering.

 WHY THE X?